hande-qmc/hande/documentation/users_guide/manual.rst

     Estimate the free-electron thermal kinetic energy in the canonical ensemble in all momentum symmetry sectors by performing nkinetic_cycles*init_pop cycles of a Monte Carlo algorithm.
-The error can be estimated using the average_thermal_kinetic_energy.py script in /tools.
+Also estimate <H>_0, which is a form of Hartree-Fock energy.
+    Estimates for mean and variance are printed out every init_pop cycles.

 Calculation options: symmetry options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^